Don't miss out on our most popular holiday giveaway:

 2. Pharmacy Technician Associate’s Degree Program

-Pharmacy technician associate’s degree programs provide a greater depth of study in the pharmaceutical sciences and in management and customer service, as well as gen ed classes.
+Pharmacy technician associate’s degree programs provide a greater depth of study in the pharmaceutical sciences, management and customer service, and gen ed classes.

 Associate’s degree programs take approximately two years to complete.